claromes/socialswitch/README.md

     <img src="icons/icon128.png">
 </p>

-Redirect Instagram URLs to Picuki.com or Imginn.con, Instagram viewers.
+Redirect Instagram URLs to anonymous viewers.

+Access any profile, posts, tagged posts, stories profile or tags on Instagram and the extension will redirect automatically to Picuki.com or Imginn.com.

 ## Installation